 So we sat down and considered this issue, and we’re breaking these down into various categories.
-Everything from the must-have books for your permanent collection down to the esoteric is somewhere in this list.
+Everything from the must-have books for your permanent collection down to the esoteric is somewhere on this list.

 Sure, it doesn’t contain every single book out there.
-But it contains what we believe are the best of the best, and the information you’ll find here will propel your gardens to previously-unknown heights!
+But it contains what we believe is the best of the best, and the information you’ll find here will propel your gardens to previously-unknown heights!

 Must-Have Staples For All Gardeners

 Field Guide To Urban Gardening: How To Grow Plants, No Matter Where You Live

 We couldn’t write a piece like this without mentioning Kevin’s truly epic guide to urban gardening.
 It’s the best gardening book for beginners, laying everything out in an easy-to-understand format.
 And sure, we know there are other urban garden books out there, but we happen to know beyond the shadow of a doubt that this one’s fantastic.